 Along with your child’s treatment plan and steps to prevent triggers, a little support in the area would be beneficial as well.
 Be sure to talk with your child, especially if school-aged, about this skin condition.
 It’s helpful for them to know that this condition is not contagious and is not their fault.
 There are also helpful support groups for parents and children, allowing children to meet others who may experience the same symptoms they do.

-About Trillium Creek Dermatology and Surgery Center: Few places in the country offer the quality care, innovation and state-of-the-art procedures that are available at Trillium Creek.
+About Trillium Creek Dermatology: Few places in the country offer the quality care, innovation and state-of-the-art procedures that are available at Trillium Creek.
 Through our integrative medicine approach, Trillium Creek offers world-class general dermatology, dermatologic surgery, laser surgery, cosmetic dermatology, skin cancer treatment, Mohs surgery and holistic medicine.